 Dear Students and Parents,

-It is a pleasure to present to you the Program of Studies for 2017-2018.
-This program contains information to assist you in planning a high school program that meets your individual needs and goals.
-Please be aware that the listing of a course description does not guarantee that the course will be offered in the 2017-2018 schedule, nor that a course will fit into a student’s schedule.
-Courses will be scheduled on the basis of student interest, sufficient enrollment, and the most effective use of instructors’ time.
+It is a pleasure to present to you the Program of Studies for 2020-2021.
+This program contains information to assist students in planning a high school program that meets individual needs and goals.
+Please be aware that the listing of a course description does not guarantee that the course will be offered in the 2020-2021 master schedule, nor that a course will fit into a student’s schedule.
+Courses will be scheduled on the basis of student interest, sufficient enrollment, and the most effective use of teachers’ time.
 Typically, a minimum of six students must be enrolled in a course in order for that course to be offered.
 In low enrollment courses, students may be required to sign a document that waives the ability to drop the course.
 In addition, the School reserves the right to cancel any course for administrative reasons.

 Each student’s course selections will be reviewed and approved by parents and counselors.
 IB course selections are also approved by the IB Coordinator to ensure those selected are appropriate and meet both personal and program criteria.
 Careful initial selection of courses by students and parents is very important; it is extremely difficult to change or rearrange individual programs after the master schedule is set.

 The internet is filled with thousands of web sites related to college, i.e. majors, financial aid, admission testing, careers, and much more.
 In today's digital world, the information highway is expanding at a phenomenal rate, and we must use our 21st Century Skills to assess the validity of the content we are presented on the internet.
 The CAC Counselors have provided the links to some of their favorite web sites to assist you in your research.

 US Universities in an alphabetical listing by university

 The Common Application one application for over 500 colleges/universities